When Is It Too Cold to Work? How to Prevent Hypothermia

 When Is It Too Cold to Work?

-The weather now is more unpredictable than ever.
-Always check the windchill and temperature when working outside.
-Dress appropriately and warm up frequently.
+In conclusion, given the unpredictable weather the planet is now experiencing, always check the windchill and temperature when working outside.
+Dress appropriately, and if it is cold, warm up frequently.
 You have the right to a safe work environment.
 Let your boss know when it is too cold to work.
-You may also work in the heat if you work in the cold.
-Check out “When Is It Too Hot To Work” And the Free Heat Stoke and Heat Exhaustion Prevention Training.

 Leave a Reply